PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 ## Note about Forge

-Unlike on Fabric, most unofficial ports of Fabric/Quilt OptiFine alternatives might have some compatibility/stability issues.
+Unlike on Fabric/Quilt, most unofficial ports of OptiFine alternatives for Forge might have some compatibility/stability issues.

 While on some modpacks/with some mods they're going to work good, with others they might be *very* unstable so be well aware of what you're doing.
 If you have issues, use OptiFine.